 While there are many potential benefits to using generative AI in the financial industry, it is important to recognize that this type of artificial intelligence has its limitations.
 Generative AI models require significant resources and large training data sets to operate effectively.
 Additionally, biases in the AI algorithms and historical data can lead to ethical concerns and the possibility of generating content or hallucinations that may not be entirely accurate or desirable.
 Therefore, companies must proceed with caution when implementing generative AI technology to solve complex problems or create new content.

 In an era where the right analysis of numbers and data create multiple opportunities, Generative AI emerges as the maestro in the financial domain.
+Generative AI significantly reduces manual effort in document classification and categorization.

 Take, for instance, the titan of finance, Goldman Sachs.
 This financial giant is exploring the use of generative AI, focusing on discovering innovative use-cases and incubating Proof of Concepts (PoCs) to harness the full prowess of this groundbreaking technology.

 As we mentioned, Goldman Sachs, with its Midas touch, has already sown the seeds of generative AI through multiple PoCs.
-These PoCs empower developers to channel their creativity and innovation towards accomplishing their clients’ goals, freeing the IT experts from mundane tasks.
+These PoCs helped developers to channel their creativity and innovation towards accomplishing their clients' goals, freeing the IT experts from mundane tasks.

 One gem in their treasure trove is document classification and categorization.
 The company receives millions of documents.
 They may then use genAI to summarize all the data, and provide actionable insights.